NOTE: This position is expected to be on campus full time. Remote work will not be considered.

 Other general duties as assigned by Department Manager or department Chair.

-Utilizing DivData, to assist in the non-senate personnel actions.
+Utilizing Coursedog to assist in curriculum management and/or DivData to assist in the non-senate personnel actions.

-Serve as resource person to faculty, including interpreting policies and procedures associated with research appointments and reappointments.
+Serve as a resource person to faculty and department for quarterly scheduling of classes, instructors, and TAs or interpreting policies and procedures associated with research appointments and reappointments.

 Bachelor's degree in related area and / or equivalent experience / training.